keu/docs/software_versioned_docs/version-0.28/customize-image.md

   :::tip

-  This example `Dockerfile.build` assumes Python 3.9, but some versions of Astronomer Certified may be based on a different version of Python.
+  This example `Dockerfile.build` assumes Python 3.9, but some versions of Astronomer images may be based on a different version of Python.
 If your image is based on a version of Python that is not 3.9, replace `python 3.9` in the **COPY** commands listed under the `## Copy requirements directory` section of your `Dockerfile.build` with the correct Python version.

   To identify the Python version in your AC image, run:

      ```
-     docker run quay.io/astronomer/ap-airflow:<astronomer-certified-version> python --version
+     docker run quay.io/astronomer/<astronomer-image>:<astronomer-image-version> python --version
      ```

-  Make sure to replace `<astronomer-certified-version>` with your own.
+  Make sure to replace  `<astronomer-image>` `<astronomer-image-version>` with your own.

   :::